Jimmy2027/ANDREW/README.md

 # NORBY
-Get notified via a telegram bot when your bash command finished.
+Get notified via a telegram bot when your bash command finished via the command line or from any python code.

 # Installation
 ### Via portage: